Frenċ tal-Għarb: Frenċ and George Preca

 Although Frenċ was never keen to cross the channel to Malta, whenever he did so, he was always inundated with several requests to visit the homes of sick people.
 Frenċ always did his utmost to accommodate such requests.

 Frenċ had deep respect for George Preca.
 They knew each other.
 On one occasion, when Frenċ went on one of his trips to Malta, we have an account by Frenċ's sister, Filippina, of an encounter with Preca.
 Preca requested Frenċ to accompany him for some visits to sick people.
 Filippina recounts how Frenċ and Preca went on these visits walking along the streets hand in hand.

 One of his last wishes was that a small hill in front of the church be adorned with statues denoting the fourteen stations of the cross.
-The wish came true and now a day both the church and the stations are visited by thousands of pilgrims each year.
+This wish was fulfilled and today both the church and the stations are visited by thousands of pilgrims each year.

 Frenċ died on 19 May 1967 in the same house that he was born in.

 People today still go to the village of Għarb and visit the house where Frenċ lived.
 His house has been converted into a historical and folklore Museum.